Cornwall road closures: almost two dozen for motorists to avoid this week | cornish-times.co.uk

 Subscribe newsletter

-• A30, from 8pm June 22 to 6am June 28, slight delays (under 10 minutes): A30 westbound, Bodmin Bypass between Four Winds and Callywith convoy working for resurfacing, No access to/from Helland junction on the A30 westbound.
+• A30, from 8pm June 27 to 6am July 9, slight delays (under 10 minutes): A30 between Chiverton Cross and Carland Cross traffic signals for Chiverton to Carland improvement scheme.

 • A30, from midnight, September 1 2020 to midnight, December 1 2023, slight delays (under 10 minutes): A30 Carland Cross to Chiverton Cross improvement scheme.